This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Physical therapy: A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.

 - Ice: Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
-Caregivers will place an ice pack on your knee for 15 to 20 minutes every hour.
+Healthcare providers will place an ice pack on your knee for 15 to 20 minutes every hour.

 - Antinausea medicine: This medicine may be given to calm your stomach and to help prevent vomiting.